-Board sub-committees responsible for effective risk management comprise the Audit Committee ("AC"), the Risk and Capital Management Committee ("RCMC"), the large exposure credit committee, the IT committee and the model approval committee.
+Board sub-committees responsible for effective risk management comprise the Audit Committee ("AC"), the Risk and Capital Management Committee ("RCMC"), the IT committee and the model approval committee.

 Executive management oversight for all risk types has been delegated by the SBG management committee to the Risk Oversight Committee (the "ROC") which, in turn, assists the RCMC to fulfil its mandate.
 As is the case with the RCMC, the ROC calls for and evaluates in-depth investigations and reports based on its assessment of the risk profile and external factors.
 The ROC delegates authority to various sub-committees which deal with specific risk types or oversight activities.
 Matters are escalated to the ROC, based on materiality, through reports or feedback from the sub-committee chairman.
-These sub-committees are the Corporate and Investment Banking and Personal and Business Banking Credit Governance Committees; the Asset and Liability Committee (the "ALCO") (which also covers market risk); the Capital Management Committee; the Compliance Committee; the Country Risk Management Committee; the Equity Risk Committee; the Internal Financial Control Governance Committee; the Operational Risk Committee, the Regulatory and Legislative Oversight Committee, the Sanctions Review Committee; the Stress Testing and Risk Appetite Committee and the Recovery and Resolution Planning Committee.
+These sub-committees are the Corporate and Investment Banking and Personal and Business Banking Credit Governance Committees; the Asset and Liability Committee (the "ALCO") (which also covers market risk); the Compliance Committee; the

+Country Risk Management Committee; the Equity Risk Committee; the Internal Financial Control Governance Committee; the Operational Risk Committee, the Sanctions Review Committee; the Stress Testing and Risk Appetite Committee and the Recovery and Resolution Planning Committee.